batmany13/getting_started/branching.md

 __Things that don't need a branch__

 * Simple README.md changes
-* Cleaning up white space
+* Cleaning up white space.
+An exception is huge amount of whitespaces cleanup which must be a separate PR.

 __Relevant Links__
 [Dymitruk Model](http://dymitruk.com/blog/2012/02/05/branch-per-feature/)